 What is a meningioma?

 A meningioma is a type of tumor.
 It grows in the meninges.
 These are layers of tissue that cover the brain and spinal cord.
-Technically, a meningioma is not a brain tumor because it does not arise from brain tissue.
+Technically, a meningioma is not a brain tumor because it does not start in brain tissue.
 But it's often referred to as a brain tumor.

-These tumors are usually noncancerous (benign).
+These tumors are usually not cancer (benign).
 This means that unlike cancerous tumors, they don't tend to spread to distant parts of the body.
-Because of their location, though, meningiomas can still cause neurological problems.
+But because of its location, a meningioma can still cause neurological problems.
 As these tumors grow, they can compress the brain and spinal cord, leading to serious symptoms.

 Meningiomas are the most common type of brain tumors in adults and occur more often than cancerous brain tumors.
 They're more common in women and usually develop in the 40s or 50s.
 Children rarely get meningiomas.

 What causes a meningioma?

 The underlying cause of meningiomas is not clear.
 Hormonal fluctuations may encourage the growth of these tumors.
 But more research is needed to confirm this.

 Researchers have found a chromosome defect in many meningiomas.
 This suggests that the tumors may be caused by genetic-related factors.
 The specific chromosome involved functions to suppress tumor growth.